fishyfriend/tmx/README.md

   - Autoload tilesets and templates referenced by a map, and tilesets referenced by a template
   - Optionally autoload files referenced by custom property values
+  - Optionally check for the presence of referenced image files
   - Faithfully apply Tiled's rules for property inheritance
   - Read custom class and enum properties
   - Get the position and dimensions of tile subimages